Federico Giraudo: Vis Pesaro

 On 8 October 2020, Giraudo joined to Serie C club Vis Pesaro on a free-transfer signing a 2-year contract.
 Nine days later, on 17 October, he made his debut for the club as a substitute replacing Valerio Nava in the 62nd minute of a 0–0 away draw against Virtus Verona.
 Four more days later, on 21 October, Giraudo played his first match as a starter for Vis Pesaro, a 1–0 home defeat against Triestina, he was replaced by Valerio Nava in the 70th minute.
 On 1 November he scored his first professional goal in the 77th minute of a 1–0 home win over Gubbio.
 One week later, on 8 November, he played his first entire match for the club, a 1–0 away defeat against FeralpiSalò.

 Reggina

 On 14 January 2022 he went to Reggina on loan with a conditional obligation to buy.

 Loan to Cittadella

 On 25 January 2023, Giraudo extended his contract with Reggina until 30 June 2025 and was loaned to Cittadella until 30 June 2024, with an option to buy.

+Perugia

+Giraudo signed a contract with Perugia on 30 August 2024, lasting until 30 June 2026.